SofijaErkin/basic-tool-mac/linux/terminal_login_samba_between_vm_and_host.md

 In all, there are four troubles occurring for me during VM debian accessing

 samba server on Host macOS until July 24 2022 PM5:45 EST.

+Notice: restart the service of samba server on Debian by

+    sudo service smbd restart

+or

+    sudo /etc/init.d/smbd restart

 #### Trouble-1